Weaving Solidarities Across Abya Yala and Palestine

 Palestine has long been viewed as a critical site where acute forms of dispossession and colonial violence take place.
 At the turn of the 21st century, the Zapatistas became one of the first groups to prominently address the struggle of Palestinians.
 Viewing the violence perpetrated by the Zionist state as a part of the global assemblages of power, the Zapatistas have studied how the Mexican state serves as a key node in this process, not least because of its reliance on Israeli weapons.

 Prior to October 7, 2023, the Zapatistas had called Israeli military incursions in the occupied territories textbook examples of conquest.
-It was this framing of the dispossession of Palestinians in relation to their own historical context that brought the Palestinian Youth Movement (PYM), an independent grassroots movement of Palestinians, to the 2014 escuelita in Mexico for a course on “Freedom According to the Zapatistas.”
-In their 2014 piece “The Nakba in Chiapas,” the PYM placed their reality within the broader struggle of colonization and the fight for another world: “The world that began on October 12, 1492 was the one that made May 15, 1948 [the Nakba] possible, and it has been a catastrophe for humanity.
+It was this framing of the dispossession of Palestinians in relation to their own historical context that was a theme during the 2014 escuelita in Mexico for a course on “Freedom According to the Zapatistas.”
+One of the communiques put out by students of the escuelita, “The Nakba in Chiapas,” placed the Palestinian reality within the broader struggle of colonization and the fight for another world: “The world that began on October 12, 1492 was the one that made May 15, 1948 [the Nakba] possible, and it has been a catastrophe for humanity.
 This is a world that requires the annihilation of those of us who refuse to live by their design, and the only way we can win this struggle, as the Zapatistas have taught us, is by creating a new world together.
 A renewed world, as is often stated, ‘a world where many worlds fit.’”

 Pro-Palestine graffiti in the streets of Cusco, Peru, reads "Kausachun Palestina," which translates from Quechua to "Long Live Palestine."
 (George Ygarza)